nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 sharing the same available ports.
 In that case you need to specify a range of ports greater than or equal to the highest amount of workers you are running on a single machine (comma-separated, like "8080,8081,8082").
 You can then use the `target_limit` parameter to the Prometheus `scrape_config` to ensure you are not getting duplicate metrics in that case.
-Set this to an empty string to disable it.
+Set this to an empty list to disable it.

 ---